jared-richard-clarke/student/rust/notes/macros.md

 ## vec!

-A simplified definition of the `vec!` macro as defined in the standard library.
+A simplified version of the `vec!` macro as defined in the standard library.
 Rust macros, unlike functions, can accept a variable number of arguments.

 ```rust